 Harlingen South's Perez signs for Huston-Tillotson Softball

-HARLINGEN, Texas -- A special day over at Harlingen South for Yezenia Perez who signed her national letter of intent to join Huston-Tillotson Softball.
+HARLINGEN, Texas -- A special day over at Harlingen South for Emily Ruiz who signed her national letter of intent to join Huston-Tillotson Softball.

 News Video